KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-3-variables-and-aliases.md

 built in \(date\), create one, PATH, alias

-Earlier installed chocolatey.. try command, does not work, in path?, add to path, head, tail
+add to path, head, tail